ELITE FITNESS

 What Happens When You Do This:

-A 2019 study published in PNF and Movement found that the Head Up Plank caused higher levels of upper trapezius activation (this is the large muscle that runs from your neck to the top of your shoulders).
+A 2019 study published in PNF and Movement found that the head up plank caused higher levels of upper trapezius activation (this is the large muscle that runs from your neck to the top of your shoulders).

-Correct Form: Slightly tuck your chin with your back in a straight line.
 Allow slight curvature at the lower back and hold this position.

 7 Powerful Plank Variations